piatikantrop/mak-native/README.md

 The application caches necessary resources at first launch for further offline work and supports all features of the web version.
 Because it's standalone application you don't need to open a browser and spend computer's resources to load it.
 Also you can control the application's permissions via the Chrome menu, as it fully integrates with the system.

-Features like Drag'n'Drop, Files app context menu integration and quick text find are supported by default.
+Features like Drag'n'Drop, Files app context menu integration and quick text finding are supported by default.

 <div align="center">
   <img src='preview.png' width=625 />